-- → Siding Use of cedar lap siding on 1/3 of primary structure - → Trim Use of all wood trim to maintain historical materials - → Rear Screened In Porch Replicates original back porch, wood beadboard ceiling, wood decking, etc.
+- → Siding Use of cedar lap siding on 1/3 of primary structure - → Trim Use of wood trim to maintain historical materials - → Rear Screened In Porch Replicates original back porch, wood beadboard ceiling, wood decking, etc.

 Above: Rehabilitation that is already complete to 1⁄2 of the home.
+Lead is completely encapsulated with new dirt and gravel.